- Family Law

 Awards and Honors

-Rebecca was selected as a “Rising Star” in Family Law in the Ohio Super Lawyers publication in 2018.
+Rebecca was selected as a “Rising Star” in Family Law in the Ohio Super Lawyers publication in 2019 and 2020.

 Rebecca is a a member of the Cincinnati, State of Ohio and American Bar Associations, as well as a member of the Domestic Relations Committee of the Cincinnati Bar Association.